gitAjjk/-ShaftlessClock-Pub/README.md

 # Construct
 Use files in [repo](https://github.com/gitAjjk/ShaftlessClockV1-Pub/tree/main/techDraw) for lasercutting.
-Make sure enough flanges and distancekeepers are produced.
+- Make sure enough flanges and distancekeepers are produced.
-Use flanges as template for drilling the three holes in the LP's.
+- Use flanges as template for drilling the three holes in the LP's.
+- Use distancekeepers to glue ring-segments to stirdy, solid, complete ring.
+-
 e.g.:
 <img src="https://github.com/gitAjjk/ShaftlessClockV1-Pub/blob/main/techDraw/sm.jpg" width="500">